Get Paid to Train or Speak: What Independent Trainers/Speakers Do

 * Keep your day job (at least for awhile).
 It doesn’t have to be either/or.
 It can be both/and.
 You can do workshops on weekends, holidays, and vacation days.
 Sometimes your employer may let you take unpaid leave to speak or train.
 Or, within your own organization, you might be able to collaborate with your company’s training department to offer your specialized workshops (if that isn’t already part of your job).

 * Take baby steps.
 No, you don’t have to have a business plan, business card, brochure, flyers, marketing capital, office, public relations agent, or a lot of money (at least not at first!).
 Many independent trainers who have all this now didn’t start their journeys with these pieces in place.
-You do what you can, choose one or two small steps to move you in the direction of your heart’s desire, and then walk through the doors when they begin to open.
+You do what you can choose one or two small steps to move you in the direction of your heart’s desire, and then walk through the doors when they begin to open.
+As time goes on and money starts coming in, you’ll need to make sure you have resources in place, such as creating a business banking account tampa, for example, so you can manage what is coming in and going out, providing a strong ground for your business to continue on.

 * “Leap and the net will appear.”
 When you want something passionately enough to say “Yes!” to the risk, the work, and the challenge, and to walk towards it in spite of your fears, it almost magically appears.
 Maybe small things happen first (someone asks you if you can give a little talk to a community group), and later, larger opportunities appear (you get a call from a business person who heard you speak at a conference and wants to know what your fees are).
 In effect, “We learn to do something by doing it – there is no other way!”
 (Author John Holt).